cmur2/dyndnsd/README.md

 where:

-* the protocol depends on your (webserver/proxy) settings
+* the protocol depends on your (web server/proxy) settings
-* USER and PASSWORD are needed for HTTP Basic Auth and valid combinations are defined in your config.yaml
+* `USER` and `PASSWORD` are needed for HTTP Basic Auth and valid combinations are defined in your config.yaml
-* DOMAIN should match what you defined in your config.yaml as domain but may be anything else when using a webserver as proxy
+* `DOMAIN` should match what you defined in your config.yaml as domain but may be anything else when using a web server as proxy
-* PORT depends on your (webserver/proxy) settings
+* `PORT` depends on your (web server/proxy) settings
-* HOSTNAMES is a required list of comma-separated FQDNs (they all have to end with your config.yaml domain) the user wants to update
+* `HOSTNAMES` is a required list of comma-separated FQDNs (they all have to end with your config.yaml domain) the user wants to update
-* MYIP is optional and the HTTP client's IP address will be used if missing
+* `MYIP` is optional and the HTTP client's IP address will be used if missing
-* MYIP6 is optional but if present also requires presence of MYIP
+* `MYIP6` is optional but if present also requires presence of `MYIP`

 ### IP address determination

 The following rules apply:

-* use any IP address provided via the myip parameter when present, or
+* use any IP address provided via the `myip` parameter when present, or
-* use any IP address provided via the X-Real-IP header e.g. when used behind HTTP reverse proxy such as nginx, or
+* use any IP address provided via the `X-Real-IP` header e.g. when used behind HTTP reverse proxy such as nginx, or
 * use any IP address used by the connecting HTTP client

-If you want to provide an additional IPv6 address as myip6 parameter, the myip parameter containing an IPv4 address has to be present, too!
+If you want to provide an additional IPv6 address as myip6 parameter, the `myip` parameter containing an IPv4 address has to be present, too!
 No automatism is applied then.

 ### SSL, multiple listen ports

-Use a webserver as a proxy to handle SSL and/or multiple listen addresses and ports.
+Use a web server as a proxy to handle SSL and/or multiple listen addresses and ports.
 DynDNS.com provides HTTP on port 80 and 8245 and HTTPS on port 443.

 ### Startup